One More Try (George Michael song)

-"One More Try" is a song recorded by the British singer George Michael from his debut solo studio album, Faith (1987).
+"One More Try" is a song recorded by English singer and songwriter George Michael from his debut solo album, Faith (1987).
 It was released on 11 April 1988 as the album's fourth single by Columbia Records.
-The song hit number one on all of the Billboard Hot 100, the Hot Black Singles and the Hot Adult Contemporary charts.
+The song hit number one on all of the US Billboard Hot 100, the Hot Black Singles and the Hot Adult Contemporary charts.
+Its music video was directed by Tony Scott and filmed in Australia.

 Background

 A ballad at almost six minutes in length, the song lyrically explores a young man's hesitancy to enter/revisit a new relationship because he had been emotionally hurt so many times previously.
 The song concludes with temptation taking over, and Michael ends by singing the title for the only time.
-In 1988, Michael told Countdown that the song was written, recorded and finished within 8 hours.
+In 1988, Michael told Countdown that the song was written, recorded and finished in eight hours.

-"One More Try" remained a live favourite at Michael's concerts in the years which followed including a live gospel version performed at Wembley Arena on 1 Dec 1993 as part of The Concert of Hope, although its radio airplay tends to be restricted to specific "Love Songs"–esque features because of both the tempo and the length.
+"One More Try" remained a live favourite at Michael's concerts in the years which followed including a live gospel version performed at Wembley Arena on 1 December 1993 as a part of the Concert of Hope, later released on the "Jesus to a Child" single in 1996.